mattius459/runway_game/README.md

 ☐ **Be coded in a consistent** manner.
 For example, choose between your preference for function declarations vs. function expressions.

+☐ The code is living in a repository on your personal Github (make sure to name it something other than "project-1")

 ☐ **Be deployed online** using Netfily so that the rest of the world can play your game!

 ---